 During his neurosurgical residency at UCLA, Dr. Everson continued his research in brain tumor immunotherapy with Drs.
 Linda Liau and Robert Prins where he helped conduct clinical trials of dendritic cell vaccines and advance engineered T-cell immunotherapy for CNS tumors.
 He received multiple grants and awards including the NIH R25, AANS NREF, and JCCC Seed Grant.
 Dr. Everson has been invited to and presented his research findings at numerous scientific society meetings nationally.
 Since becoming faculty at UCLA, he has continued to advance care for patients both in the operating room and by continuing laboratory investigations to develop next-generation immunotherapy treatments for central nervous system cancers.

-Dr. Everson has been named to the Southern California Super Doctors® Rising Stars 2019 list.
+Dr. Everson has been named to the Southern California Super Doctors® Rising Stars 2019 and 2020 lists.

 Dr. Everson's research is focused on: